shelleywang/javascript-practice-problems/README.md

 Cheers!

+## list of problems

+1. Numbers that are multiples of 3 or 5
+2. Even fibonacci numbers
+3. Finding numbers in a string

 ## updates
 2015-07-13 : Renaming the repo.
 I learned that Project Euler prefers if solutions are not publicly posted, so I would like to disassociate this repo from them.

 2015-07-10 : Starting date!